toss/slash/packages/common/utils/src/object/pick.en.md

 # pick

-A utility function to construct new object by picking the key-value pairs corresponding to the given keys from the object.
+Creates an object which composed of the given keys.

 ## Example